Salesforce Bulk API Source Connector for Confluent Cloud¶

 Note

-- This is a Quick Start for the fully-managed cloud connector.
+- This Quick Start is for the fully-managed Confluent Cloud connector.
 If you are installing the connector locally for Confluent Platform, see Salesforce Bulk API Source Connector for Confluent Platform.

 - If you are using Salesforce Bulk API 2.0, see the Salesforce Bulk API 2.0 Source Connector for Confluent Cloud.